 Both the Attendees and Orders exports show captured UTM data for any UTM parameters you've enabled.
 On the Metrics tab, click the Export Report button and select the Attendee Report and Orders Report to download the reports.

-Check out Event Registration Metrics for more details about exporting these reports and an overview of what data is included in each report.
+Check out Event Registration Metrics for more details about exporting these reports and an overview of the included data in each report.

-Now you know how to use UTM parameters in your Socio Registration Event.
-Did you know that Socio events can also pass data to external websites?
+Now you know how to use UTM parameters in your Webex Events Registration Event.
+Did you know that Webex Events events can also pass data to external websites?
 Check out our Pass Data to URL feature!

 Questions?
 Chat Us or Email firstname.lastname@example.org